luyadev/luya/docs/guide/install.md

 # Create a LUYA Application

-With those few steps you can install *LUYA* on your Webserver.
-To install *LUYA* you have to install [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) on your Mac, Unix or Windows System.
+The LUYA installation requires Composer, please have a look at the [official Composer website](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) if you haven´t installed on your system yet.

 > We have made an [installation Video on Youtube](https://www.youtube.com/watch?v=7StCJviSGkg) in order to help you install LUYA.

-First of all you have to install the global `fxp/composer-asset-plugin` plugin, which is required by Yii to install bower packages via composer.
-To global install the plugin open your Terminal and run the following code:
+First of all it´s mandatory to install the global `fxp/composer-asset-plugin` plugin, which is required by Yii to install bower packages via composer.
+To install the `fxp/composer-asset-plugin` globally open your terminal and run the following command:

 ```sh
 composer global require "fxp/composer-asset-plugin:~1.4"
 ```

-After setting up composer, we execute the composer `create-project` command to checkout the **luya-kickstarter** application, an *out of the box* setup enabling you to directly run your website.
-We recommend to run the `create-project` command directly from your htdocs/webserver folder:
+After setting up Composer, we execute the Composer `create-project` command to checkout the **luya-kickstarter** application, an *out of the box* setup enabling you run your website directly.
+It´s recommend to run the `create-project` command directly from your htdocs/webserver folder:

 ```sh
 composer create-project luyadev/luya-kickstarter:1.0.0-RC4